 The receipt of premiums by us is not a guarantee of insurance.
 Eligibility for benefits will be determined at the time of claim submission and in order to receive a benefit under the Policy, all Policy requirements must be satisfied.
-If we determine that you or your Dependents are not eligible for coverage, you should contact your Employer regarding the refund of premiums due, if any.
+If we determine that you or your Dependents are not eligible for coverage, you should contact the Policyholder, the Employer or third party administrator regarding the refund of premiums due, if any.